fraction/ssb-cli/README.md

 }
 ```

-If you make a mistake, you should get a helpful error message with usage info.
+If you make a mistake or append `--help` you'll get helpful usage information.

 ```console
 $ ssb createHistoryStream